natancabral/pdfkit-table/README.md

   const callback = () => {};
   // the magic
   doc.table( table, options, callback ); // is a Promise to async/await function

+  // if your run express.js server:
+  // HTTP response only to show pdf
+  // doc.pipe(res);

   // done!
   doc.end();